mphowardlab/mphowardlab.github.io/_members/overton-griffin.md

   - Fill in
 ---

 Griffin joined the lab in 2025 as an undergraduate researcher.
 He and Levi studied the axial dispersion of polymers in microchannels.
-He was awarded an undergraduate research fellowship for to study nanocrystal stability in ionic liquids.
+He was awarded an undergraduate research fellowship to study nanocrystal stability in ionic liquids.